Distributional Soft Actor-Critic: Off-Policy Reinforcement Learning for Addressing Value Estimation Errors: Distributional Soft Actor-Critic

 Finally, according to \cite{Haarnoja2018ASAC}, the temperature $\alpha$ is updated by minimizing the following objective

 where $\overline{\mathcal{H}}$ is the expected entropy.
 In addition, two-timescale updates, i.e., less frequent policy updates, usually result in higher quality policy updates \cite{Fujimoto2018TD3}.
 Therefore, the policy, temperature and target networks are updated every $m$ iterations in this paper.
 The final algorithm is listed in Algorithm \ref{alg:DSAC}.
+Fig. \ref{f:diagram} shows the diagram of DSAC.